Country Details For

 Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising and promotion is generally prohibited, subject to a few exceptions, such as: at point of sale, some promotional elements on product packaging, direct person-to-person communications, and retailer incentive programs.
 For retail shops, tobacco advertising currently is permitted on one display unit inside the shop.
 Tobacco advertising is currently prohibited in large retail shops, but permitted in small retail shops until April 2015.
 Advertisements at small retail shops are restricted to the equivalent of one A5 size (21cm x 15cm) advertisement, and must contain a health warning occupying 30 percent of the surface area.
 Specialist tobacconists may display tobacco advertising inside the premises and fixed to the outside of the premises, although such outdoor advertisements will be prohibited beginning in April 2015.
 Point of sale advertisements at specialist tobacconists are not limited in size but must contain health warnings.
 Publicity of tobacco sponsorship is prohibited; however, the financial contribution or in-kind support itself it not prohibited.

 Tobacco Packaging and Labeling: One of two text warnings must be displayed on 30 percent of the front of the package, and one of 14 picture warnings with accompanying text must be displayed on 40 percent of the back of the package.
 The warning must be enclosed by a border and the border brings the total size of the warning area to 43 percent of the front surface and 53 percent of the back surface.
 Warnings on unit packaging must be rotated so that each warning appears a roughly equal number of times over a 12-month period.
 Warnings on cartons must be rotated equally over a three-year period.
 The use of misleading terms and descriptors implying that a tobacco product is less harmful than another is banned; however, figurative emission yields must be displayed on the tobacco package.
-The government initiated a public consultation on plain packaging in April 2012 and will decide whether to pursue plain packaging measures depending on the outcome of the consultation.
+Plain packaging of tobacco products is currently not required, although the UK government has initiated the process of developing a plain packaging policy.

 Roadmap to Tobacco Control Legislation: The Smoking Order 2006 regulates smoking in public places, workplaces and public transport.
 Numerous implementing regulations have been issued under the Smoking Order including: 1) Smoke-free (Premises, Vehicle Operators and Penalty Notices) Regulations (Northern Ireland) 2007, which define “enclosed” and “substantially enclosed”, impose a duty on vehicle operators to prohibit smoking in public vehicles, and provide penalty forms; 2) Smoke-free (Exemptions, Vehicles, Penalties and Discounted Amounts) Regulations (Northern Ireland) 2007, which set out exemptions to the smoking ban, regulate smoking in vehicles, and provide penalties for violations of the Smoking Order 2006; and 3) Smoke-Free (Signs) Regulations (Northern Ireland) 2007, which regulates the content, form and display of no-smoking signs.